A cheeseshop clone (PyPI server) written in pyramid

 python setup.py develop

-Configuration used by setuptools to upload package.
-Every developper should have it’s own account to upload package.
+Configuration used by setuptools to upload files.
+All developers should have this configuration in their $HOME to upload packages.

 [distutils] index-servers = pyshop [pyshop] username: admin # or create an account in pyshop admin interface password: changeme repository: http://localhost:8000/simple/